-Lake Michigan College assures transferring institutions that students who are transferring are competent in courses completed with a grade of "C" (2.0) or better.
-LMC will, upon recommendation from the institution to which the student transferred, permit the student to retake any course or courses in areas deemed deficient for up to 16 semester credit hours within two academic years.
+The College will, upon recommendation from the institution to which the student transferred, permit the student to retake any course or courses in areas deemed deficient for up to 16 semester credit hours within two academic years.
 This retake shall result in no tuition charges for the student.